Shadow DOM

 Problem Statement

-• You have already developed your web-based automation framework in java selenium.
+- You have already developed your web-based automation framework in java selenium.
 Your frontend application uses Polymer that uses shadow DOM.
 Selenium doesn’t provide any way to deal with shadow-dom elements.

-• Your application page contains custom HTML tags that can’t be identified directly using selenium.
+- Your application page contains custom HTML tags that can’t be identified directly using selenium.

 In this article, we will try to solve multi-level Shadow DOM automation problem using an open source GitHub project that will let you test multi-level shadow DOM elements in your java selenium project.
 We will use Chrome as the main browser for testing this feature as Chrome version 53 or later fully supports shadow DOM.

-In one of our projects, workflow automation tool Frevvo, developers started using the Google Polymer framework that creates Shadow DOM elements.
+In one of our projects, a workflow automation tool Frevvo, developers started using the Google Polymer framework that creates Shadow DOM elements.
 As our automation framework was developed using java selenium, we were stuck as selenium was not able to find any elements under the Shadow DOM.

 After some research, we found that the Selenium Javascript executor can help, but the code to achieve this functionality can get complex very quickly, affecting maintainability in the long run.